[Spring academy] Digitalising sustainability due diligence - Digital tools and global value chain regulations

 In 2024, the academic coordinators of the spring academy, Dr Antoine Duval and Dr Klaas Eller, initiated the interdisciplinary DigiChain project with the support of the University of Amsterdam and the Asser Institute.
 The project brings together researchers from different UvA faculties to explore the digital turn in sustainability due diligence.

-The four-day programme will focus on the following issues:
+The four days of the spring academy will be respectively focused on the following issues:

 You have the flexibility to either enrol in the entire course (Regular fee: €1495) or choose specific training days.
 Individual training days are priced at a discounted rate of €495 and can be invoiced.